 Calbert Design Group works with private school directors to create modern, secure, and welcoming spaces that include flexible and functional flow patterns.
 We believe that the arrangement of spaces into flexible learning spaces and open community areas should not counteract the security needs of the students and staff.

->

-> When designing facilities with our clients, we take the whole picture into account.
+When designing school facilities with our clients, we take the whole picture into account.
 We analyze the long term costs of maintenance of products, the health impacts of building products, and the overall aesthetic that our clients want to achieve.
 We focus on all of these details and guide our clients towards the best solutions for their use.

->

-> This process allows clients to choose their priorities.
+This process allows clients to choose their priorities.
 While some clients may not be able to absorb the initial costs of a more expensive building material, we make sure that they understand the repercussions of choosing the least common denominator material.
 In almost every instance, once we walk our clients through all of the pros and cons of each product, and include an explanation about the lifetime costs as well, we’re able to provide the best solution available.

 We want to save you money and time.